KaushikSiva/skin-condition-triage/README.md

 streamlit run app.py
 ```

 Upload an image, click **Analyze**, and review the detected condition.
-If the result is not **Normal Skin**, Linkup will be queried for dermatology specialists (optionally scoped to the location you enter in the sidebar).
+The app displays an educational snippet (powered by Groq when configured) and, if the result is not **Normal Skin**, queries Linkup for dermatology specialists (optionally scoped to the location in the sidebar).